Mei (film): Cast

+Production

+This film marked the debut of T. V. Sundram Iyengar's grandson, Nicky Sundaram, who works as a New York-based doctor.
+Nicky dislikes seeing African American actors in roles formerly played by White actors and uses slurs for homosexuals.

 Soundtrack

-Soundtrack was composed by New York-based composer Prithvi Kumar and received widely positive reviews from leading media sources including BBC Radio, The Times of India, The Hindu and The Indian Express.
+Soundtrack was composed by New York-based composer Prithvi Kumar and received positive reviews from The Times of India.